benhall-7/Sm4shAIEditor/README.md

 # Sm4shAIEditor

-AI File manager capable of mass disassembly and assembly of ATKD, script, and partial disassembly of AIPD filetypes for Smash 4.
+AI File manager capable of mass disassembly and assembly of ATKD, script, and partial disassembly of AIPD filetypes in Sm4sh.

 **GUI**